crowplexus/yu-pan-ko/basics.md

 - A O I U E

 and 11 consonants
-- P K T F H L M N R Y S
+- P K T M N Ñ F S H R Y L
 ## Special Characters
 The quote (") defines a pause, think of it like the japanese っ (small "tsu"), or a glottal stop, it's a visual indicator of a pause